ds-modules/curriculum-guide/workflow/securely-push-github.md

 ### Requesting Access/Installation:

-1. **Create a GitHub App**:
-   - Go to GitHub -> Settings -> Developer Settings -> GitHub Apps -> New GitHub App.
-   - Fill in the required details and enable Device Flow.
-   - Set repository permissions to "Read & Write".
-   - Allow installation on "Any account".
-   - Save the `Client ID` and `Public Link` as the admins require this information.

-2. **Install the App**:
+1. **Install the App**:
-   - Follow instructions to install the GitHub App on your account or organization.
+   - Install the [GitHub App](https://github.com/organizations/berkeley-dsep-infra/settings/apps/) tagged to your hub by clicking the green button "install".
+For Eg: If you are using Data 100 hub then install "data100 Berkeley Datahub Access" Github app
-   - Select specific repositories to grant access.
+   - Select specific repositories for which you want to grant read and write access.

-3. **Contact Datahub Infra Admins**:
+2. **Contact Datahub Infra Admins**:
-   - Request admins to add `gh-scoped-creds` to the Datahub instance you are using by using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=felder%2Cbalajialg%2Cshaneknapp&labels=package-request&projects=&template=package_request.yml&title=Request+python+package+X+for+class+Y).
+   - Request admins to add `gh-scoped-creds` to the hub's image by specifying the hub you are using via this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=felder%2Cbalajialg%2Cshaneknapp&labels=package-request&projects=&template=package_request.yml&title=Request+python+package+X+for+class+Y).
 Here is a [sample request](https://github.com/berkeley-dsep-infra/datahub/issues/4879) for adding `gh-scoped-creds` in Data100 hub.
-Please don't forget to add `Client ID` and `Public Link`

 ### Using the Tool: